Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Christian pulled back after a while to get a better look at his youngest. *Christ,* he was a beautiful boy.
 Out of a family of serious lookers, *nobody* really had what he had.
 Not even sixteen yet and already handsome like a full-grown man, wrestler-thick and strong with a luxuriant shoulder-length mop of curly blond hair to top it off.
 He may have been the youngest and smallest, but god-*damn* was he an artwork of a man.

-“Right.
+"Right.
 Jamie…why you gotta do this?
-Miss Sato ain’t your enemy, *I* certainly ain’t…”
+Miss Sato ain’t your enemy, *I* certainly ain’t…"

 Big sullen fifteen-year-old shoulder shrug.
 Ah.
 Ragin’ hormones, prob’ly.
 Still.

-“Use your words, James,” he said with some disapproval.
-“You are prob’ly the smartest in th’ entire family an’ that is fuckin’ *sayin’* something.”
+"Use your words, James," he said with some disapproval.
+"You are prob’ly the smartest in th’ entire family an’ that is fuckin’ *sayin’* something."

-“Words, huh.”
+"Words, huh."
 Jamie looked away for a bit, gathering them.
-“Alright.
+"Alright.
 You know what bugs me?
-History, right?”
+History, right?"

-“…Go on…”
+"…Go on…"

-“Fifty years ago, I’d have been…I dunno.
+"Fifty years ago, I’d have been…I dunno.
 I’d have been fuckin’ *superman.* I coulda gone to the Olympics and won gold in whatever I wanted!
 Or whatever.
-I’d have been…” he shook his head.
-“Now, everything I’m good at, one of my own fuckin’ brothers is better at.
-Or my Dad is.”
+I’d have been…" he shook his head.
+"Now, everything I’m good at, one of my own fuckin’ brothers is better at.
+Or my Dad is."

 *Ah.*

 Right.
 So.
 Friendly papa time.

-“That’s not actually true, y’know.
+"That’s not actually true, y’know.
 I wasn’t kiddin’ when I said you’re ‘bout th’ smartest o’ us.
-I’ve seen the test scores an’ you sure as shit beat me.”
+I’ve seen the test scores an’ you sure as shit beat me."

-“Yeah, but there’s *regular* kids who beat me.
-An’ when Miss Sato said that’s how it is for everyone, I just…I didn’t wanna hear it.”
+"Yeah, but there’s *regular* kids who beat me.
+An’ when Miss Sato said that’s how it is for everyone, I just…I didn’t wanna hear it."

-“She ain’t wrong.”
+"She ain’t wrong."

 Unconvinced grumbles.

-“I mean, yeah.
-It’s trite, everyone’s got their strengths an’ weaknesses, can’t judge a fish by how well it climbs trees, blah blah…”
+"I mean, yeah.
+It’s trite, everyone’s got their strengths an’ weaknesses, can’t judge a fish by how well it climbs trees, blah blah…"

 Jamie scoffed.
-“Yeah, that was what she said.”
+"Yeah, that was what she said."

 Firth watched his youngest for a while.
 The thing was…he was kind of an old hand at this game, by now.
 He’d been *dad* for thirty-four years at this point, and the thing was…it never got *old,* but it got familiar.
 Teenage angst was just about the same as changin’ diapers at this point.
 You had a young person starting to get a handle on who they were and what they could *actually* be instead o’ whatever goofy kid-fantasy had been there before, their brain was *really* starting to fill up…